 What to do if my plug plant order was cancelled?
 Please consult with your local agent or with the specialists.
 IMPORTANT: If you decide to plant, it is crucial to start out with plants that show no disease symptoms.
 It is also important to have sufficient spray equipment and deploy an aggressive spray schedule to be able to control this disease.
-You need to be able to spray from the first day of planting!
-To learn more about the spray program, please read this note from Dr. Phil Brannen.
+You need to be able to spray from the first day of

 If you decide to use plug plants and tips: It is important to only use plant material that is symptomless.
-Most nurseries already be sold out, but some might still take orders.
-You find a plant supplier list here.
+Most nurseries may already be sold out, but some might still take orders.
+You'll find a plant supplier list here.
 However, please also consult with your original plant supplier.
 They will be also doing their best to find other tip sources as well.

 Bare-root with leaves & cut-offs: If you switch to bare-root planting material, green bare roots need to be watered daily (for 14 days).
 That requires a large water reservoir as well as soil that drains reasonably well.
-Cut-offs require considerably less overhead watering, and might be less prone to disease spread due less overheard water usage.
+Cut-offs require considerably less overhead watering, and might be less prone to disease spread due to less overheard water usage.

-Late planting: Some of you might experience this year a late planting due to delayed plant delivery.
+Late planting: Some of you might experience a late planting this year due to delayed plant delivery.
 If that is the case, after the initial rooting phase, please use row-covers (ideally before Thanksgiving) to increase crown development.